ee538/AutoGradingScript/README.md

 print("Your total score of coding section:", total_coding_score)
 ```

 For each question, **calculate the number of the passed test cases** and compare with the number of all test cases.
-If not all are passed, score of that question will be the number of the passed test cases multiplied by the credits of one test case.
-If all are passes, then he score will be full.
+If not all are passed, score of that question will be the number of the passed test cases multiplied by the credits for one test case.
+If all are passed, then the score will be full.

 Finally `total_coding_score` is calculated.